Cocker Spaniel training and dog behaviour very often go hand in hand.

 Once learned, these commands must be practised daily and in different situations and environments to help strengthen his training.

-Don't worry; it sounds like more work than it actually is.
-It can be easily practised.
+Don't worry; it sounds like more work than it is, and you can easily practice each lesson during the day.
 For example, you can ask your pup to sit before you:

-Here's a link to my Cocker Spaniel training for puppies page.
+Here's a link to my article on Cocker Spaniel Training for Puppies.
 You'll find all you need to teach your puppy to sit, stand, lie down, wait, stay, etc.; in fact, all the basic commands your pup (or dog) will ever need!

-Look at this well-trained Cocker Spaniel and see how happy he will be going through his training paces!
+Look at this well-trained Cocker Spaniel and see how happy he is to go through his training paces!

 Contrary to popular belief, alpha dog training isn't about fear and intimidation.